Reyxsree/Greenden-Tailwind/README.md

 # Greenden-Tailwind
 # Greenden

 Greenden is a fully responsive website designed to showcase eco-friendly products.
 The website includes three interconnected pages: Home, Product, and Contact.
-It is built using HTML and Tailwind CSS.
+It is built using HTML, Tailwind CSS and Javascript.

 ## Features